Amir1453/GitBSLR/README.md

 install.sh will do steps 3 to 5 for you, but not 1 or 2.

+## Usage with dotfiles
+Add the following line to your emulator config:

+`alias dotfiles='LD_PRELOAD=/path/to/gitbslr.so GITBSLR_GIT_DIR=$HOME/.dotfiles/ GITBSLR_WORK_TREE=$HOME /usr/bin/git'`

+Next time you want to upload your dotfiles, but have some configs that are not in the home directory, you can simply create a symlink and GitBSLR will do the rest.

+## Configuration

-Configuration: GitBSLR obeys a few environment variables, which can be set per-invocation, or permanently in the wrapper script:
+GitBSLR obeys a few environment variables, which can be set per-invocation, or permanently in the wrapper script:
 - GITBSLR_DEBUG
 If set, GitBSLR prints everything it does.
 If not, GitBSLR emits output only if it's unable to continue (for example Git trying to create symlinks to outside the repo, bad GitBSLR configuration, or a GitBSLR bug).

 - GITBSLR_FOLLOW
 A colon-separated list of paths, as seen by Git, optionally prefixed with the absolute path to the repo.
 'path/link' or 'path/link/' will cause 'path/link' to be inlined.
 If path/link is nonexistent, not a symlink, or is outside the repo, the entry will be silently ignored.